Tuesday, November 19, 2024 Killdeer! Starling, and Golden-crowned Sparrow

 However, during a cloudy and calm interlude around noon, I ventured out to the beach with a friend.
 To our surprise, we found a recently washed up MURRE at the wrack line.
 Initially, I thought it was a Common Murre, but Sulli (thanks so much!) verified it as a THICK-BILLED MURRE.

-Nonbreeding adult/immature Thick-billed Murres have a dark face and shorter, thicker bill (hence the name).
+Nonbreeding adult/immature Thick-billed Murres have a dark face and year-round, a shorter, thicker bill (hence the name).
 The nonbreeding Common Murre has a whiter face with a black line leading to the eye.

 This individual is likely the Pacific race, Uria lomvia subspecies arra, which is larger than the Atlantic race, especially the bill size.

-In the breeding season, Thick-billed Murres are a much sought-after species by birders in the Chiswell Island and other cliff-side rookeries at the mouth of Resurrection Bay and the Gulf of Alaska.
+In the breeding season, Thick-billed Murres are a much sought-after species by birders in the Chiswell Islands and other cliff-side rookeries at the mouth of Resurrection Bay and Blying Sound/ Gulf of Alaska.
 In winter, they range into the Pacific as a true pelagic (open ocean) bird with no need to return to land.

 The huge storm that is hammering Alaska likely caused its death and delivered it to Seward’s shores, along with several herring.